 Native American-inspired design and decor, with a focus on local art and culture

-The lobby is small, but appealing, with floor-to-ceiling wood pillars, colorful Native rugs, and plenty of local artwork.
-The adobe walls are whitewashed, giving the hallways a resemblance to the interior of a Spanish mission.
-Next to the is the Living Room Lounge -- a big, charming space with a bar, tables, fireplace, and small library.
-Decor inspired by the local culture is everywhere in the form of baskets, pottery, carvings, and horned .
+The lobby is appealing, with floor-to-ceiling wood pillars, colorful rugs, and local artwork.
+The adobe walls are whitewashed, giving the halls and common spaces a resemblance to the interior of a Spanish mission.
+Next to the lobby is the Living Room Lounge -- a big, charming space with a bar, leather seating, a small library, and an adobe fireplace crowned by a horned skull.
+Decor inspired by the local culture is everywhere in the form of baskets, pottery, and carvings.

 One block from the Plaza, within walking distance of shops, museums, and other attractions

 The “City Different,” as it’s known, sits at an elevation of 7,000 feet at the southern edge of the Rockies, in the Sangre de Cristo Mountains.
 Although the cool summer hiking and skiing in winter offer great reasons to visit, it’s best to keep in mind that the high elevation also means more stress for the body while acclimating.
 Most people become used to the thinner air after two or three days which means that strenuous physical activity will become easier and less dangerous if you wait a day or two after arriving in town.
-One more caution - one alcoholic drink at this altitude will equal three drinks at sea level!
+One more caution -- one alcoholic drink at this altitude is equivalent to three alcoholic drinks at sea level.

 The Spanish influence seen so often throughout Santa Fe stems from the missionaries who arrived in the 1600s to convert the local Native American population.
 Old missions such as the San Miguel can be seen scattered across New Mexico and offer a fascinating glimpse into the region’s history.
 Often times, these missions are located at or near Native American pueblos, such as Tesuque or Cochiti, which are home to the various Pueblo peoples.
 Visiting New Mexico’s pueblos offers a chance to interact with the locals, purchase art and wares, and gain a better appreciation of New Mexico’s rich history.

 Today, Santa Fe is the nation’s third-largest market for buying and selling art.
-In addition to the many galleries at the Plaza and along Canyon Road, several museums including the New Mexico Museum of Art and the Georgia O’Keefe Museum (showcasing the painter’s long relationship with New Mexico) celebrate the creative spirit in Santa Fe.
+In addition to the 100-plus art galleries and studios at the Plaza and along Canyon Road (a 10-minute drive from the hotel), there are several museums and art installation spaces in town, including the New Mexico Museum of Art (a five-minute walk from the hotel), the Georgia O’Keefe Museum (eight-minute walk), and Meow Wolf's House of Eternal Return (14-minute drive).

-Luminaria Restaurant is renowned for its “Conscious Cuisine” that is served up for breakfast, lunch, and dinner.
+Luminaria Restaurant and Patio is renowned for its creative southwestern cuisine served for breakfast, lunch, and dinner.
 Locally obtained ingredients are used as much as possible, consistent with the Loretto’s dedication to operating an environmentally-conscious hotel.
 The menu is seasonal and offers some organic selections.
 Outdoor seating is available during warmer months.